EvictionLab/eviction-lab-website/site/content/methods/160-calculate-rate.md

 type: methods
 weight: 160
 ---
-For the denominator of our rate, we used the number of renting households in each area.
+For the denominator of our rate, we used the number of occupied renting households in each area.
 Information on the number of renter homes in an area comes from the U.S. Census and ESRI Business Analyst demographic estimates.